briandfoy/briandfoy.github.io/_posts/2020-11-04-open-source.md

 ## Project stewardship

 But, as Rich explains, contributions to Clojure are often low quality (but so is feedback from testers, often).
 They know something is weird, but not how to fix it.
 Not only that, as casual participants, they aren't aware of all of the processes and history.
+Read [Should Cognitect Do More for Clojure?](https://lispcast.com/cognitect-clojure/) for some of the flavor of the tension between the maintainers and the community.

 Clojure is a very conservative project with a strong, single-person leader.
 I think that's that best model for global success.
 Someone has to be the spiritual guardian of the project so it doesn't turn into a Homer Simpson's dream car.